 A good way to implement this assignment is to have each team present the results of their investigation.
-The instructor can then question each team based on the following points to inspire additional discussion:
+The instructor can then question each team based on the following to inspire additional discussion:

 - Of all the trends you identified, why did you choose this one?
-Which others did you uncover that also were interesting? - How great a change will this be for the marketplace? - Who do you suspect will be the winners or losers if this comes to pass? - Do you suspect that existing firms or new firms will be the ones to implement first? - How disruptive will this be?
-Will entire products or services become unnecessary as a result (typewriter vs. computer)?
+Which others did you uncover that also were interesting. - How great a change will this be for the marketplace? - Who do you suspect will be the winners or losers if this comes to pass? - Do you suspect that existing firms or new firms will be the ones to implement first? - How disruptive will this be, will entire products or services become unnecessary as a result (typewrite vs. computer).

 The instructor should, as teams present, keep track of which dimensions of the general environment the teams suggest are impacted by their presentation.
-At the conclusion of all presentations, summarize this list and initiate a discussion on what this means.
-For example, if a preponderance are technological and global, how will this impact US domestic businesses?
+At the conclusion of all the presentations, summarize this list and initiate a discussion on what this means.
+For example if preponderance are technological and global, how will this impact US domestic located businesses?
 And so on.

-At the conclusion of the presentations, the instructor should wrap this up by discussing the implications of change.
-For example, the shifting list of firms that populate the S&P 500, the impact of hyper competition, the rate of technological change, etc.
+At the conclusion of the presentations, the instructor should wrap up this exercise by discussing the implications of change.
+For example, the shifting list of firms that populate the S&P 500, impact of hyper competition, rate of technological change.